orl4nd1/MatchZy-Enhanced/docs/configuration.md

   - `players`: Object mapping `SteamID` → `name`.
     This is especially important in **simulation mode**, where each player is represented by a bot.

+- (optional) `admins`
+  Top‑level array of Steam64 IDs that should be treated as **match‑local admins**.
+These admins are valid only for this match and are checked in addition to any global admins defined via CSSharp or `cfg/MatchZy/admins.json`.

 - `wingman`
   Boolean; if `true`, MatchZy sets up the match in wingman mode (2v2).